Mitte remains liveable, becomes more liveable

-How will we respond to the challenges of the growing city in the coming years?
+How do we respond to the challenges of the growing city in the coming years?
 How can we create safer, quieter streets for people who live, work or visit the Mitte district?

-One possibility is traffic-calmed blocks between the main roads with a particularly high quality of life, so-called neighbourhood blocks.
+One possibility is traffic-calmed blocks between the main roads with a particularly high quality of life, so-called Kiezblocks.
 The district administration is investigating whether, where and how exactly these can be created.

-Are you wondering what the implementation of neighbourhood blocks in the Mitte district means for you and how you can contribute your ideas and needs?
+Are you wondering what the implementation of Kiezblocks in the Mitte district means for you and how you can contribute your ideas and needs?
 Find out more on this page.

-For Mitte to remain a good place to live the public space needs to be reorganised – and you can help shape this change!
+To ensure that Mitte remains a good place to live, the public space needs to be reorganized – and you can help shape this change!

-The use of parcel and delivery services as well as sharing services such as e-scooters is also increasing – all of this requires more and more space.
-These diverse uses make public spaces more crowded and cause congestion, less peace and quiet and poor air quality – a burden for everyone.
+In addition, the use of parcel and delivery services and sharing services such as e-scooters is increasing – all of which require more and more space.
+These diverse uses are making public spaces more congested and causing traffic jams, less peace and quiet and poor air quality – a burden for everyone.

-Neighbourhood blocks are designed to ensure that Mitte remains liveable – and even becomes more liveable.
-There are suitable measures for each neighbourhood, e.g. to direct motor vehicle traffic.
+Kiezblocks are designed to ensure that Mitte remains liveable – and even becomes more so.
+To this end, there are suitable measures for every Kiez , e.g. to direct motor vehicle traffic.

-For example, traffic-calmed blocks can be created between the main roads, so-called neighbourhood blocks.
+In this way, traffic-calmed blocks can be created between the main roads, so-called Kiezblocks.
 More peace and quiet and better air, more safety on foot and by bike – that sounds great, doesn’t it?

 Nevertheless, you don’t have to do without your car